tdelta/pfoertner/README.md

 ## System Requirements

 * At least 2 Android devices with Android 8.0 or higher.
-* The recommended configuration is 1 tablet as the door label and 1 smartphone per person in working in the office.
+* The recommended configuration is 1 tablet as the door label and 1 smartphone per person working in the office.

 ## Setup instructions
-TODO: rewrite after changes

 Android studio needs to create the .apks for the clients from their corresponding projects:<br>
-[PfoertnerAdmin](PfoertnerAdmin/) for the smart phone and [PfoertnerPanel](PfoertnerPanel/) for the table\label.
+[PfoertnerAdmin](PfoertnerAdmin/) for the smartphone and [PfoertnerPanel](PfoertnerPanel/) for the table\label.

 Both clients need the address where the server is hosted before the .apks are created.
-For this [Config.java](PfoertnerCommon/src/main/java/de/tu_darmstadt/epool/pfoertner/common/Config.java) needs to be edited.
+For this, [Config.java](PfoertnerCommon/src/main/java/de/tu_darmstadt/epool/pfoertner/common/Config.java) needs to be edited.

-The server is deployed via docker.<br>
+The [server](PfoertnerServer) is deployed via docker.
-Build the docker image.<br>
-docker build -t pfoertnerserver:1.0 .

-And start the container.
-docker run pfoertnerserver:1.0
+First follow the instructions in this section to set up all config files, then build the docker image.
 The server needs to either be accessible from the internet or all devices need to be on the same network.

-## Step 0: Private clone / fork
+### Step 0: Private clone / fork

 To build your own instance of the Pfoertner service, we will need to add a few secret files to this project in the following steps.